How to Forgive and Forget: Biblical Strategies that Work

 yellow-rotary-phone-on-a-table-next-to-a-sofa

-Consider the example of Paul and Barnabas in the Bible.
-They both loved God, but because of a heated disagreement, decided not to continue spreading the Gospel together as a team.
+Consider Paul and Barnabas in Acts 15:36-40.
+They both loved God, but because of a heated disagreement, they decided not to continue spreading the Gospel together as a team.

 How could Barnabas, the encourager have helped Paul, the apostle spread the gospel in his missions and vice versa?

 God wants us to have relationships that thrive.
-We can elevate our ability to forgive by:
+Take the necessary steps to forgive and forget by:

-1. identifying the great things God is doing in our lives and trusting him for more,
+1. Identifying the great things God is doing in your life and trusting him for more,

-3. and both Reframing and Retraining our thoughts about people.
+3. and Reframing and Retraining your thoughts about people.

 Forgiving and forgetting is a process of trusting God.
 Scientists have even linked forgiveness to greater physical and mental health.
-When we view God’s command this way, we know that forgiving and forgetting is an act of wisdom and not a burden.
+When we view God’s command this way, we prepare ourselves for a life of blessed relationships and a more peaceful existence.

 SHARE ON SOCIAL MEDIA